rschristopher/ischristtrue.com/src/modern-views/free-will.md

-### Arminianism and Monergism
+### Calvinism

-As if to parallel the early Pelagian controversy, Arminianism arose as a *reaction* to the writings of [John Calvin](https://en.wikipedia.org/wiki/John_Calvin) who was heavily influenced by the writings of St. Augustine on predestination.
+As if to parallel the early Pelagian controversy, there arose in the 16th century a *reaction* to the writings of [John Calvin](https://en.wikipedia.org/wiki/John_Calvin) who was heavily influenced by the writings of St. Augustine on predestination.
-The Arminian reaction was especially concerned with Calvin's views of *reprobation*
+This reaction -- known as Arminianism -- was especially concerned with Calvin's views of *reprobation*
  (or what is otherwise known as
   [double predestination](https://history.hanover.edu/courses/excerpts/346cal2.html)),
  which is a logical conclusion to the denial of human free will, that the non-elect were effectively chosen for damnation (that God "adjudges others to eternal death").

+???+ warning "Calvin's continued influece"
+    While it's tempting to think that Calvinism is only a matter for reformed theology classrooms, this notion of the *elect* and the *unelect* has persisted to this very day inside and outside of Christianity, and is very much alive in the spirit of modern academia and the postmodern intellectual class.
+The belief in a chosen elect, with an unquestioned moral *rightness* continues to pervade political discource, including every catastrophic socialist utopian regime -- all the way to the present era of social justice activists who are assured of their own moral supiority over the *unelect* masses.
+While the nomenclature changes, the spirit of this divisive and Luciferian sin have been with this since the serpent in the garden.

+    ...
+Hobbes

 These strict Calvinist views are known as [monergism](https://en.wikipedia.org/wiki/Monergism).